 Total Information Quality Management (TIQM)

-TIQM (previously TQdM – Total Qualty data Management) the information quality assurance methodology for data quality issues elaborated by the internationally acknowledged Larry P. English.
+TIQM (previously TQdM – Total Quality data Management) the information quality assurance methodology for data quality issues elaborated by the internationally acknowledged Larry P. English.

 The task of information quality assurance